Sermons on The Christian Life (Page 3)

 Dealing with Darts of Doubts (14 min)

 Colin Hutchison preaches on how to deal with “darts of doubt”.
 He highlights 4 men in the Bible who, through various experiences in life sovereignly allowed by the Lord, came into a place of doubt: a prophet (John the Baptist), a disciple (Peter), a judge (Gideon) and a priest (Jeremiah).
-A short but most helpful message.
-(Message preached in Belfast 2013)
+(Recorded in Belfast 2013)

 Staying Close to Christ (18 min)